GioCura/Frontend-Mentor-Projects/Newbie/Workit-Landing-Page/README.md

 ### What I learned

 I learned how to use `clip-path` to make the curved borders for this layout.
-The background color and curve itself was applied via pseudoelements.
+The background color and curve itself were applied via pseudoelements.

-I couldn't figure out how to get the curve's exact values from Figma, so instead I used glass2k, a program, that could render windows transparent.
-I overlayed my site and the figma mockup, and matched the curve's dimensions there.
+I couldn't figure out how to get the curve's exact values from Figma, so instead I used glass2k, a program that could render windows transparent.
+I overlayed my site on the figma mockup, and matched the curve's dimensions there.

 I similarly used a pseudoelement to draw the underline for the word "tailored" inside the `<h1>` tag.